 3. Not believing and understanding that Forex losses are part of success.

-One of the greatest challenges for new traders is realizing that setbacks are part of the trading process, something that sometimes leads them to blow up their balances and give up on them.
+One of the greatest challenges for new traders is realizing that setbacks or losses are part of the trading process, something that sometimes leads them to blow up their balances and give up on them.
 You need to understand and accept this, as well as plan how you’ll handle losses.
 Traders also attempt to prevent losses by not using stop losses or hedging, but such acts often result in larger losses and quicker blow-outs from the portfolio.
 You can’t help but fail trades.

 When traders fail they begin to freeze.
-We see losses as a very bad event and it can be very shocking to see the emotional reactions that we evoke in a investor.
+We see losses as a very bad event and it can be very shocking to see the emotional reactions that we evoke in an investor.
 A trader may be scared for a while to pick up the next trade and ‘hide’ it, or they may trade too low on the next trade, just to see it win (but a much smaller winner than possible).
-Traders also tend to feel revenge after a loss, and they perform this revenge by jumping back into the market to try and make back the money they just lose, which of course usually only leads to more losses, thus further cementing the cycle of bad trading habits.
+Traders also tend to feel revenge after a loss, and they perform this revenge by jumping back into the market to try and make back the money they just lost, which of course usually only leads to more losses, thus further cementing the cycle of bad trading habits.